Payment Fees

 Payout Timing Calculator

-Estimate how reserve holds and payout delays affect the cash that arrives first and the gap before the rest is released.
+Find out how reserve holds and settlement delays affect the cash that actually hits your account — and the gap before the rest shows up.

 First payout amount$2,160.00